Marrickville Contemporary Art Prize 08

 The Shave, Finally!

-For the first time Stilgherrian grew some beard and it was up to the point he could not stand it.
+For the first time, Stilgherrian grew some beard and it was up to the point he could not stand it.
 When I had long hair, it was a big deal to had it cut.
-It is kind of once-in-the-life-time thing.
+It is a kind of once-in-the-life-time thing.
 He would do this again.
 Therefore, here is something for this special occasion, The Shave.

 The Boys